 In May 2014, the Financial Accounting Standards Board, or FASB, issued guidance related to revenue from contracts with customers.
 Under this guidance, revenue is recognized when promised goods or services are transferred to customers in an amount that reflects the consideration that is expected to be received for those goods or services.
 The updated standard will replace all existing revenue recognition guidance under GAAP when it becomes effective and permits the use of either the retrospective or cumulative effect transition method.
 In July 2015, the FASB voted to defer the effective date to January 1, 2018, with early adoption beginning January 1, 2017.
-In March, April and May 2016, the FASB issued additional amendments to the new revenue guidance relating to reporting revenue on a gross versus net basis, identifying performance obligations and licensing arrangements, and other narrow scope improvements.
 We are evaluating the impact of adopting this guidance on our consolidated financial statements.